-Students may be readmitted to the College after a semester through application to the Admissions Committee at the A.P.
+Students may be reviewed for readmission to the college after serving the semester-long suspension through application to the Admissions Committee at the A.P.
 White Campus in Columbia.
 The readmission decision will be based upon students' compliance with conditions of suspension, evidence suggesting potential for improvement, and/or other individual factors.
-Readmission to the College is not guaranteed and should not be assumed.
+Readmission to the college is not guaranteed and should not be assumed.